ralisv/Notes-from-Statistics-I-MB151/README.md

 If we want to find the probability of a random variable being in a certain interval, we need to integrate the PDF over that interval.

+Doing that, we'll get the cumulative distribution function (CDF) which is a function that describes the probability that the random variable will be less than or equal to a certain value.

 Mean of a continuous probability distribution is defined as $\int_{-\infty}^{\infty} x \cdot f(x) dx$, where $f(x)$ is the PDF.

 Variance of a continuous probability distribution is defined as $\int_{-\infty}^{\infty} (x - \mu)^2 \cdot f(x) dx$, where $f(x)$ is the PDF and $\mu$ is the mean.